erickcastrillo/Diquis/docs/rails/SHARED_COMPONENTS_USAGE.md

 # Shared Components Usage Guide

-This document provides detailed usage patterns and examples for the shared components in the La Cantera application.
+This document provides detailed usage patterns and examples for the shared components in the Diquis application.

 ## BaseService Pattern